 [bctt tweet=”I was about to accept the fact that 2016 was a dumpster fire.” username=”wearethetempest”]

 I didn’t think any of this would work out.
 English isn’t my first language, and I was afraid of the challenges that could pose.
-Besides, I straight off stated in my interview that I’m currently dealing with my mental health – as if I had nothing to lose for being upfront.
-What if I’m actually not qualified despite my past experience and potentials?
+Besides, I straight-up stated in my interview that I’m currently dealing with my mental health — as if I had nothing to lose by being upfront.
+What if I’m actually not qualified despite my past experience and potential?
 Sounds scary indeed, but a heads-up never hurts, right?
-Sooner or later everyone will know about it, I thought, but mostly I was desperate.
+Sooner or later, everyone will know about it, I thought — but mostly, I was desperate.
 Really desperate.

 [bctt tweet=”I felt like a lost cause.” username=”wearethetempest”]